-‘Avengers: Endgame’ – No Spoilers Here, But Does It Have A Post-Credits Scene
+‘Avengers: Endgame’: No Spoilers Here, But Does It Have A Post-Credits Scene?

 “For those who were confused about the end credits scene.
 Even though we didn’t see anything, we heard the sound of a ‘blacksmith’ hammering something metal.
 Those who are unfamiliar with the sound, that ‘blacksmith’ was Tony Stark making the very first Iron Man suit.
 The one that started it all.”

 Avengers: Endgame is truly the end of an era and bringing a sort of a conclusion to something that has been 10 years in the making.
-Along with the story receiving its finish, there appears to also be a climax to the iconic post-credits scenes of the Marvel Cinematic Universe.
+Along with the story receiving its finish, there also appears to be a climax to the iconic post-credits scenes of the Marvel Cinematic Universe.